Close Menu

 COMMUNICATION PROBLEMS UNDER PART C OF LISTING 11.07

-If you have significant difficulty communicating with others because you are hard of hearing, have a significant speech problem, or have vision problems, you may be able to fulfill this requirement.
+If you have difficulty communicating with others because you are hard of hearing, have a speech problem, or have vision problems, then you may be able to fulfill this requirement.

 HOW CAN THE RESIDUAL FUNCTIONAL CAPACITY HELP YOU WIN SSD BENEFITS?

-If your cerebral palsy does not meet the SSA’s official listing, then you still might be able to get benefits based on a medical-vocational allowance.
-However, you must show that your cerebral palsy reduces your capacity to work so that there are no jobs you can do, considering your education, your prior job experience, and your age.
+If your cerebral palsy does not meet the SSA’s official listing, then you still might be able to get benefits based on a medical vocational allowance.
+However, you must show that your cerebral palsy reduces your capacity to work so that there are no jobs you can do.
+There can be no jobs even after the SSA considers your education, prior work experience, and your age.

 In order for the ALJ’s RFC assessment to comply with SSA’s rules, the ALJ’s decision must include a narrative discussion.
 The discussion must describe how the medical evidence supports each conclusion.
-It also must cite specific medical facts (e.g., laboratory findings) and non-medical evidence (e.g., daily activities, observations).
+It also must cite specific medical facts and other evidence, like observations about your daily activities.

 HOW THE JUDGE ASSESSES YOUR RFC WHEN YOU HAVE CEREBRAL PALSY

-In assessing your RFC when you have cerebral palsy, the ALJ must discuss the your ability to perform work activities in an ordinary work setting on a regular basis (i.e., 8 hours a day, for 5 days a week, or an equivalent work schedule).
+To define your RFC when you have cerebral palsy, the ALJ must discuss the your ability to perform work activities in an ordinary work setting on a regular basis (i.e., 8 hours a day, for 5 days a week).
 Also, the ALJ must describe the maximum amount of each work activity you can perform based on the evidence in the case record.
 The ALJ must also explain how the medical evidence was considered.

 In all cases in which symptoms, such as pain, are alleged, the RFC assessment must: